 Pool salt is functionally the same as table salt, except with a coarser grind and larger crystals that work well with chlorine and bromine generators.
-Most pool supply places sell pool salt in bulk, rather than forcing you to get small canisters suitable for the kitchen.
+Most pool supply places sell pool salt in bulk rather than forcing you to get small canisters suitable for the kitchen.

 Salt is a popular source of chlorine because it’s affordable and easy to get.
-It also doesn’t have the same risks as some other sources of chlorine or pool cleaners.
+It also doesn’t have the same risks as other sources of chlorine or pool cleaners.

 However, pool salt is not the same as some popular kitchen varieties.
 People use Himalayan salt, Epsom salts, Kosher salts, and other salts in their food, but these often have additives or minerals that give them their distinctive flavors and properties that are bad for pools.